-The Canon EOS 800D (called Canon T7i in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2017 and April 2016.
+The Canon EOS 800D (called Canon T7i in some regions) and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in February 2017 and April 2016.
 The 800D is a DSLR, while the GX80 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (800D) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 15.8 MP.
+The cameras are based on an APS-C (800D) and a Four Thirds (GX80) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 15.8 MP.

-An illustration of the physical size and weight of the Canon 800D and the Panasonic GX80 is provided in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 800D and the Panasonic GX80.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 800D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is considerably smaller (34 percent) than the Canon 800D.
 Moreover, the GX80 is markedly lighter (20 percent) than the 800D.
 In this context, it is worth noting that neither the 800D nor the GX80 are weather-sealed.